Memphis vs. Vanderbilt Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 - Computer Predicted Total: 145.9

-Memphis is 5-4-0 against the spread this season compared to Vanderbilt's 3-8-0 ATS record.
-The Tigers are 6-3-0 and the Commodores are 3-8-0 in terms of going over the point total.
+Memphis has a 5-4-0 record against the spread so far this season compared to Vanderbilt, who is 3-8-0 ATS.
+The Tigers are 6-3-0 and the Commodores are 3-8-0 in terms of hitting the over.

 Bet on this or any college basketball matchup at BetMGM